Walgreens The Thread

 Which virus do I have?

-Since both infections share many of the same symptoms, it may not be possible to know which illness you have without seeing your healthcare provider or getting tested.
+Since both infections share many of the same symptoms, it can be difficult to know which illness you have without seeing your healthcare provider or getting tested.
 If you have symptoms of the flu or COVID-19, contact your provider, especially if you are at high risk for severe infection.
 They may examine or test you for the flu or COVID-19.
-(Walgreens is offering flu testing and COVID-19 testing at select locations.)
-You can also purchase an over-the-counter COVID-19 and flu test.
+(Walgreens offers in-store flu testing and COVID-19 testing) You can also purchase an over-the-counter COVID-19 and flu test.

 Treatment